Frequently Asked Questions

 in GB.
 The Overall capacity covers the whole CHPC file system, not just one user's home directory.
 If your storage

 is over 50GB, delete or move unnecessary files.
-To do that, log in using a terminal tool, such as putty or Git bash on Windows or terminal on a Mac or Linux machine.
+To do that, log in using using ssh in a terminal tool,

 Please note that quota information refreshes once per hour, so, when deleting files, mydiskquota